-How can business intelligence be useful in marketing
+How can business intelligence be useful in marketing?

-Examples of business intelligence in marketing
+Real-life examples of business intelligence in marketing

 Now, let’s turn to the cases of business intelligence in marketing and see how it works in real-life conditions.
-We have chosen four examples for you.

 Chipotle Mexican Grill is an American restaurant chain with over 2,400 restaurants worldwide.
 Chipotle was struggling with tracking restaurant operational effectiveness when they decided to implement business intelligence.
 They have created a centralized BI application that allowed accurate tracking of every restaurant’s operational efficiency at a national scale.
 That saved thousands of hours for the company and allowed them to manage the entire business more efficiently.